Louisa-Otoo/backend-redux-thunk/README.md

 🔐 API Endpoints (Sample)
 Method	Endpoint	Description	Auth Required
-POST	/api/users	Register new user	No
-POST	/api/users/login	Login user	No
-GET	/api/notes	Get all notes/tickets	Yes
+GET	/api/tickets	Get all tickets	No
-POST	/api/notes	Create a new note	Yes
+POST	/api/ticket	Create a new ticket	No
-PUT	/api/notes/:id	Update a note	Yes
+PUT	/api/tickets/:id	Update a ticket	No
-DELETE	/api/notes/:id	Delete a note	Yes
+DELETE	/api/ticket/:id	Delete a ticket	No

 🔄 Frontend Integration
 This backend is built to connect with a React frontend that uses Redux and Redux Thunk for state management.
 The frontend handles state persistence, and secure API calls.

 📌 Notes
-Built for educational purposes and personal productivity experimentation

 Easily adaptable for journaling apps, ticketing systems, or note-taking tools.